samtools/hts-specs/htsget.md

 _optional_
 </td><td>
 The reference sequence name, for example "chr1", "1", or "chrX".
 If unspecified, all reads (mapped and unmapped) are returned. [^b]

+The server SHOULD reply with a `NotFound` error if the requested reference does not exist.
 </td></tr>
 <tr markdown="block"><td>
 `referenceMD5`